Luis González Macchi

 Luis Ángel González Macchi (born 13 December 1947) is a Paraguayan politician who served as the 46th President of Paraguay from 1999 to 2003.
-He was not elected to the presidency but rather assumed it after the assassination of Vice President Luis María Argaña and the subsequent resignation of President Raúl Cubas, as he was the President of the Senate at the time.
-A member of the Colorado Party, González Macchi served in both houses of the Paraguayan Congress prior to his presidency.
+He was not elected to the presidency but rather assumed it after the assassination of Vice President Luis María Argaña and the subsequent resignation of President Raúl Cubas, as he was the President of the Senate of Paraguay at the time.
+A member of the Colorado Party, González Macchi served in both houses of the Paraguayan Congress before his presidency.

 Career

 He was the President of the Paraguayan Senate from 1998 to 1999.

 As the president of the Senate, González Macchi was next in line for the presidency on March 23, 1999 following the assassination of Vice President Luis María Argaña.
 President Raúl Cubas was suspected of being involved in the assassination.
 This, combined with other scandals resulted in his impeachment by the Chamber of Deputies on March 24.
 Realizing that he faced almost certain conviction and removal by the Senate, Cubas resigned on March 29, and González Macchi ascended to the presidency.